gcziprusz/project-tmpl/web/src/components/header.md

 - `createLoginButton()`: This method creates the login button element with the text "Login" and sets a click event listener that calls `this.client.login()` when clicked.

-- `createLogoutButton(currentUser)`: This method creates the logout button element with the text "Logout: {currentUser.name}".
+- `createLogoutButton(currentUser)`: This method creates the logout button element with the text "Logout: { currentUser.name }".
 It uses the user's name from the `currentUser` object to display the current user's name on the logout button.
 It sets a click event listener that calls `this.client.logout()` when clicked.

 - `createButton(text, clickHandler)`: This is a helper method used to create a generic button element with the provided text and click event handler.
 The `clickHandler` argument is a function that will be executed when the button is clicked.